nautechsystems/nautilus_trader/docs/concepts/advanced/emulated_orders.md

 See the full [API reference](../../api_reference/cache) for additional details.

-You can also query order objects directly in Python:
+You can also query order objects directly:
 - `order.is_emulated`

-Or through the C API if in Cython:
-- `order.is_emulated_c()`

 If either of these return `False`, then the order has been _released_ from the `OrderEmulator`, and so is no longer considered an emulated order.